-Now we all know Norway is famous for its breathtaking nature, so how does UNESCO decide on which sites are more noteworthy than others?
-According to UNESCO, there are 10 requirements, where at least one would have to be met, to make it onto the list of world heritage sites.
+Norway is famous for its breathtaking nature, so we are absolutely positive UNESCO had a hard time deciding on which sites are more noteworthy than others?
+Well, according to UNESCO, there are 10 requirements, where at least one would have to be met, to make it onto the list of world heritage sites.
 It is also important that the site is of outstanding universal value, which might be hard to define, but hey, we don’t work for UNESCO, so let’s move on.

 It is worth mentioning that there are 5 other sites that are on UNESCO’s tentative list.
 This means that the sites are, as of now, up for consideration to join the rest of the below sites on the world heritage list.